haskell/cabal/Cabal/doc/developing-packages.rst

 .. pkg-field:: cpp-options: token list

     Command-line arguments for pre-processing Haskell code.
-Applies to haskell source and other pre-processed Haskell source like .hsc .chs.
+Applies to Haskell source and other pre-processed Haskell source like .hsc .chs.
 Does not apply to C code, that's what cc-options is for.

 .. pkg-field:: cxx-options: token list